LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: More portfolio work - navbar is now responsive, refactored my view code into different modules for each view, got a basic content overlay setup for displaying additional info for project items.
 Code cardio - solved the "Cat and Mouse - 2D Version" kata.

 **Thoughts**: Really itching to get this portfolio done!

+### Day 19: April 11, 2018

+**Today's Progress**: Summary of portfolio work - Overlay elements now fade in and show additional info about portfolio items when items are clicked.
+Wired up some basic templating functions with ES2015 template strings that render the content into the overlay element.
+Had a use case for event delegation for the overlay close button, which gets added dynamically in the template.
+Code cardio - solved the "Mumbling" kata on Codewars.

+**Thoughts**: Really itching to get this portfolio done!